loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/crossplane/README.md

 ## How Crossplane Is Used In This Repo

 Crossplane here is not a general-purpose platform abstraction layer.
-It is used for two focused automation paths:
+It is used for four focused automation paths:

 1. `PullRequestEnvironment` claims create ephemeral vCluster instances and supporting OIDC secrets
+2. declarative `RepositoryWebhook` resources create the Generator-vCluster Argo CD GitHub webhooks
-2. `ArgoCDWebhook` claims create GitHub webhooks that point at Argo CD
+3. `ArgoCDWebhook` claims create GitHub webhooks that point at Argo CD for the Argo CD vCluster template path
-3. `KargoGitHubWebhook` claims create GitHub webhooks that point at the Kargo cluster-level GitHub receiver URL published in `ClusterConfig` status
+4. `KargoGitHubWebhook` claims create GitHub webhooks that point at the Kargo cluster-level GitHub receiver URL published in `ClusterConfig` status

 When `continuousPromotion=true`, `flux=true`, and `crossplane=true` are all